-Ana Vega Toscano holds a PhD in Artistic, Literary and Cultural Studies from the UAM, and is a Senior Professor of Music from the RCSMM, where she studied piano, organ, composition and musicology, a specialty in which she obtained an end-of-degree award.
-She also holds a degree in Information Sciences, specializing in Journalism, and in Geography and History, both from the UCM, where she also obtained the title of Research Sufficiency in the specialty of Art History.
-She expanded her musical training with specialization courses in Electroacoustic Music at the LIEM-CDMC of the INAEM (Ministry of Culture), Gregorian Chant at the Monastery of Santo Domingo de Silos, Ibero-American Musical Archeology at the Museum of America, among others.
-She perfected her piano studies with Agustina Pallaviccini and Pedro Espinosa, vocal technique with Jorge Uribe, and vocal repertoire with Miguel Zanetti.
-She completed her stage training with dance studies, which she began at the Spanish dance academy of the Pilar de Oro and Alfredo Gil company, to soon focus on the specialty of flamenco dance at the Amor de Dios school and the Casa Patas Foundation.
-Later, she approached the specialty of ethnic-contemporary dance at the Fusión-Art space, creative dance with specialization courses at the María de Ávila Higher Dance Conservatory, and historical dance with training at the CoreoLab (Choreological Laboratory) space of the CSIC Institute of History.
-She also holds a diploma in Audiovisual Communication with the permanent training system of the Spanish Radio and Television Institute
+Ana Vega Toscano holds a PhD in Artistic, Literary, and Cultural Studies from UAM and a Higher Degree in Music from RCSMM, where she studied piano, organ, composition, and musicology, earning an end-of-degree award in the latter.
+She also holds degrees in Information Sciences, specializing in Journalism, and in Geography and History, both from UCM, where she likewise obtained the Research Proficiency certificate in Art History.
+She expanded her musical training with specialization courses in Electroacoustic Music at LIEM-CDMC of INAEM (Ministry of Culture), Gregorian Chant at the Monastery of Santo Domingo de Silos, and Ibero-American Musical Archaeology at the Museum of the Americas, among others.
+She refined her piano studies with Agustina Pallaviccini and Pedro Espinosa, vocal technique with Jorge Uribe, and vocal repertoire with Miguel Zanetti.
+She completed her stage training with dance studies, which she began at the Spanish dance academy of Pilar de Oro and Alfredo Gil’s company, soon focusing on flamenco dance at the Amor de Dios school and Casa Patas Foundation.
+Later she explored ethnic-contemporary dance at the Fusión-Art space, creative dance with specialization courses at the María de Ávila Higher Conservatory of Dance, and historical dance with training at the CoreoLab (Choreological Laboratory) space of the CSIC Institute of History.
+She also holds a diploma in Audiovisual Communication through the continuing education system of the Spanish Radio and Television Institute.

-In her artistic career, she has been invited to perform at numerous festivals: Otoño Soriano, Festival de Otoño de Madrid, Jubilee 2000 in Rome, DGM Festival in Weimar, Synthèse Festival in Bordeaux, Cervantino Festival in Guanajuato, Alicante Festival, among others, and in venues such as the National Auditorium, Teatro Real, Auditorium 400 at the Reina Sofía, Saint Sulpice in Paris, and the National Theater of Brazil in Brasilia.
-Her special concerts for the Ismos exhibition by Ramón Gómez de la Serna, for MCARS, and for the inauguration of the Manuel de Falla Archive in Cádiz stand out.
-She has premiered numerous works, many of them dedicated by authors such as Manuel Balboa, María Escribano, Adolfo Núñez, and Jorge Antunes.
-She has carried out extensive work in the study and recovery of Spanish musical heritage, with numerous records and productions for RTVE.
-She was a pioneer in Spain in the repertoire of piano and electroacoustics, through the Anira duo formed with the composer Adolfo Núñez.
-She works on the repertoire of the piano duo in its aspects of two pianos and piano four hands, first through her duo with the pianist Clara Romero (Dúo Romero/Vega), with whom she performed very different monographs: complete work for piano 4 hands by P. Donostia (recording for RNE), Spanish music for two pianos in the 20th century for the Aula de Música of the UUAH, and with premieres of works dedicated to the duo by authors such as María Escribano, Adolfo Núñez, and David del Puerto.
-She currently maintains collaboration in this specialty with the pianist Ana Benavides, with whom she has performed the complete piano 4 hands works of Joaquín Rodrigo for the Rodrigo Foundation and the monographic work of Spanish romantic piano 4 hands for the Joaquín Leguina Library of Madrid.
+In her artistic career she has performed as a guest at numerous festivals: Otoño Soriano, Madrid Autumn Festival, Jubilee 2000 in Rome, DGM Festival in Weimar, Synthèse Festival in Bordeaux, Cervantino Festival in Guanajuato, Alicante Festival, among others, and in venues such as the National Auditorium, Teatro Real, Auditorium 400 at the Reina Sofía, Saint Sulpice in Paris, and the National Theater of Brazil in Brasilia.
+Notable are her special concerts for the Ismos exhibition by Ramón Gómez de la Serna, for MCARS, and for the inauguration of the Manuel de Falla Archive in Cádiz.
+She has premiered numerous works, many of them dedicated by composers such as Manuel Balboa, María Escribano, Adolfo Núñez, and Jorge Antunes.
+She has carried out extensive work studying and recovering Spanish musical heritage, with numerous recordings and productions for RTVE.
+She was a pioneer in Spain in the piano and electroacoustic repertoire through the Anira duo formed with composer Adolfo Núñez.
+She works in the piano duo repertoire in its two-piano and four-hand piano forms, first through her duo with pianist Clara Romero (Romero/Vega Duo), with which she performed various monographic programs: complete four-hand piano works of P. Donostia (recording for RNE), Spanish music for two pianos in the 20th century for the Music Hall of UUAH, and premieres of works dedicated to the duo by composers such as María Escribano, Adolfo Núñez, and David del Puerto.
+She currently maintains collaboration in this specialty with pianist Ana Benavides, with whom she has performed the complete four-hand piano works of Joaquín Rodrigo for the Rodrigo Foundation and the monographic program of Spanish Romantic four-hand piano music for the Joaquín Leguina Library in Madrid.

 In the field of composition, she has created works for radio and theater, with commissions from La Casa Encendida and the theater companies El Astillero and the Centro Dramático Rural.
 She has collaborated in the creation of open works with María Escribano and Adolfo Núñez, and especially with Marisa Manchado: both have founded the Anmar duo, which among its latest creations includes the multimedia oratorio Un grito en la noche for the Teatros del Canal and the concert/performance Ritual for the Lo Sagrado festival.